 Launched in 1992, Business Debtline was launched originally in the Birmingham area but has expanded to cover the entire UK, with a focus on debt advice for micro businesses.

-What About Free Advice from Licensed Insolvency Practitioners?
+What About Advice from Licensed Insolvency Practitioners?

 Insolvency practitioners are generally accountants who have gone on to received further training and gain accreditation for the specialist field of insolvency – how to help businesses with creditor pressure and then either rescue them or close them down.
+They are bound by a series of laws around insolvency in the UK, largely based on the Insolvency Act 1986.

 Speaking with a licensed insolvency practitioner means you are speaking with someone with proven, practical experience in working directly with insolvent businesses.
 As well as a rigorous understanding of the law, they will have the experience and insight to help you as quickly as possible, via the most effective solution.